DevUju/qts3-wmb-test/outreachy/qts-index.md

-# QuickStatements 3.0 Home's Page
+# QuickStatements 3.0 Home Page

-**QuickStatements 3.0 Home's Page** allows for adding new batches, viewing batch details, and accessing batches submitted by users.
+**QuickStatements 3.0 Home Page** allows for adding new batches, viewing batch details, and accessing batches submitted by users.
 It does this through simple set of text commands.

 ## Table of Contents
 - [Features](#features)